nate-browne/innermachinations/_posts/2019-12-26-Writing-Class.md

    as an AVL tree, but the original plans involved also implementing a red-black tree.
 I thought it'd be doable; they just had to use the resources given to them.
    <br><br>
    Upon discussing this with a friend, she helped me to realize that no, a red-black tree implementation for a bunch of very beginner CS students wasn't just impractical, it was pretty cruel to expect.
-I didn't want to admit it at first, but with this direct and honest feedback, the assignment was trimmed down into what it is now.
+I didn't want to admit it at first, but she was 100% spot on with that observation.
+With this direct and honest feedback, the assignment was trimmed down into what it is now; a difficult (but manageable I think) assignment.
    <br><br>

 4. __I understand why teachers tend not to modify courses too much__.

    No smooth transition into this point, sorry.
 I remember realizing in a lot of my courses that the material